Pierre Jean Van Stabel: Service as captain the Channel

-Service as rear-admiral the Channel
+Service as counter-admiral the Channel

-In November of the same year, Van Stabel was promoted to rear-admiral, and took command of a division comprising six ships of the line, with his flag on the 74-gun Tigre; the other ships were the 74-gun Jean Bart, Tourville, Impétueux, Aquilon and Révolution, with a screening force comprising the frigates Insurgente and Sémillante, and the brigs Ballon and Espiègle.
+In November of the same year, Van Stabel was promoted to counter admiral, and took command of a division comprising six ships of the line, with his flag on the 74-gun Tigre; the other ships were Jean Bart, Tourville, Impétueux, Aquilon and Révolution, with a screening force comprising the frigates Insurgente and Sémillante, and the brigs Ballon and Espiègle.

 On 16 November, the division departed Brest to intercept a British convoy in the Channel.
-Instead of the convoy and its expected four-ship escort under Sir John Jervis, Van Stabel's division met a 28-ship squadron under Admiral Howe.
-Van Stabel ordered a retreat, but Sémillantes inferior nautical qualities made her lag behind the division, and she was soon overhauled by a British frigate; Van Stabel sailed Tigre independently to rescue her, and in the course of a chase that lasted several days, managed to pry seventeen merchantmen for the convoy without granting Howe a head-on engagement before returning to Brest.
-Only Espiègle was captured by two frigates on the 29th.
+Instead of the convoy and its expected four-ship escort under Admiral Sir John Jervis, Van Stabel's division met a 28-ship squadron under Admiral Richard Howe.
+Van Stabel ordered a retreat, but Sémillantes inferior nautical qualities made her lag behind the rest of the French division, and she was soon overhauled by a British frigate.
+Van Stabel sailed Tigre independently to rescue her, and in the course of a chase that lasted several days, managed to capture 17 merchantmen from the convoy Jervis' squadron was escorting without granting Howe a head-on engagement before returning to Brest.
+However, Espiègle was captured by two British frigates on 29 November.

 Atlantic campaign of May 1794

-Later than year, Van Stabel was tasked with escorting a food convoy gathered by Captain Émeriau, of the frigate Embuscade, from the Chesapeake to France.
-The convoy departed in April, counting 170 ships.
-The pursuit of the convoy of the Royal Navy was the focus of the Atlantic campaign of May 1794 which culminated with the battle of the Glorious First of June.
-The convoy arrived at the scene of the battle on 3 June and found the debris left by the battle; Van Stabel considered whether to keep his route for fear that the British fleet might ambush him, but decided that the quantity of wreckage was a sign that both fleets had had to return to harbour.
-He continued on, and eventually reached Brest unharmed on 13 June, without losing any ship, and having augmented his convoy with forty prizes.
-The National Convention voted a decree that Van Stabel had Bien mérité de la Patrie.
+Later than year, Van Stabel, with his flag captain Captain Maxime Julien Émeriau de Beauverger, was tasked with escorting a grain convoy onboard the frigate Embuscade, from the Chesapeake Bay to France.
+The 170-ship convoy departed in April.
+The pursuit of the convoy by the Royal Navy was the focus of the Atlantic campaign of May 1794 which culminated in the Glorious First of June.
+The convoy arrived at the scene of the battle on 3 June and found the debris left by the battle; Van Stabel considered whether to keep his route for fear that the British navy might ambush him, but decided that the quantity of wreckage was a sign that both fleets had had to return to harbour.
+He continued on, and eventually reached Brest unharmed on 13 June, without losing a single ship, and having augmented his convoy with 40 prizes.
+The National Convention voted a decree that Van Stabel had earned the Bien mérité de la Patrie.

+Later service and death

-During the Croisière du Grand Hiver, Van Stabel commanded the light squadron of Villaret-Joyeuse's fleet, he lost none of this ships.
+During the Croisière du Grand Hiver, Van Stabel commanded the light squadron of Louis Thomas Villaret de Joyeuse's fleet, and lost none of his ships despite the campaign's disastrous failure.

-Later service

 In 1796, the French Directory decided to reopen the shipping lines on the Scheldt, and tasked Van Stabel to lead two brigs and four gunboats to escort eight merchantmen to Antwerp (six French and two Swedish).
 Van Stabel managed to sail by several Dutch forts without engaging them.
 Van Stabel then returned to Vlissingen to conduct patrols in the North Sea at the head of a division comprising four frigates and a number of corvettes.
 However, his declining health forced him to return to Dunkirk, where he died soon after of a chest disease.